Welcome to the Oracle Cloud Infrastructure Developer Guide.

 - Software Development Kits and Command Line Interface Oracle Cloud Infrastructure provides Software Development Kits (SDKs) to enable the development of apps and custom solutions.

 - Other Tools These tools can simplify provisioning and managing infrastructure or enable automated testing and continuous delivery.
 Tools include Terraform Provider used with Resource Manager.

-- Appendix and Reference This general reference shows how to configure the SDKs and other developer tools to integrate with Oracle Cloud Infrastructure services.
+- API Reference and Appendices This general reference shows how to configure the SDKs and other developer tools to integrate with Oracle Cloud Infrastructure services.

 - REST APIs This complete reference provides details on the Oracle Cloud Infrastructure REST APIs, including descriptions, syntax, endpoints, errors, and signatures.

 You can also stay up-to-date on the latest news on Oracle Cloud Infrastructure developer tools with these other resources and communities.

 - Oracle Cloud Infrastructure Blog Check out posts that are tagged with Developer Tools

 - Oracle Cloud Infrastructure Forum See the latest discussion threads tagged with Developer Tools

 - Stack Overflow Ask and answer questions tagged with oracle-cloud-infrastructure

 - Twitter Follow Oracle Developers @oracledevs and Oracle Cloud Infrastructure @OracleIaaS on Twitter